unchained-capital/hermit/README.md

 on GitHub against the [Unchained Capital fork of Hermit](https://github.com/unchained-capital/hermit).

-Before you submit your PR, make sure to lint your code and run the test suite!
+Before you submit your PR, make sure to check your code and run the test suite!

 ```
 $ source environment.sh
-$ make test
+$ make check test
-$ make lint
 ```